sjdumas/odin-recipes/README.md

-# odin-recipes
+# Odin Recipes

-The Odin Project: Recipes Project
+This a required project for The Odin Project (TOP) Foundations course.

+## How It's Made

+- HTML